MorganMind/franchise-player-bot/RENDER_DEPLOYMENT.md

 ## Step 4: Deploy

-1. Click "Create Web Service"
+1. Click "Create Background Worker"
 2. Render will automatically build and deploy your bot
 3. Monitor the build logs for any issues
 4. Once deployed, your bot will be online 24/7